Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Besides the drawing done by layers, annotations can be drawn by `InteractionAnnotate`.

-Matrices compatible with the OpenGL representation are maintained by the `Transform` class which implements projection and model-view matrix stacks and a simple cache of the result of the multiplication of the top of the stacks matrices.
-The stacks can be pushed and poped similarly to the traditional OpenGL fixed-function matrix stack and are queried at configuration time by the draw commands.
+Matrices compatible with the OpenGL representation are maintained by the `Transform` class which implements projection and model-view matrix stacks and a simple cache of the result of the multiplication of the top of the matrix stacks.
+The stacks can be pushed and popped similarly to the traditional OpenGL fixed-function matrix stacks and are queried at configuration time by the draw commands.

 ## Input